Joomla vs WordPress – Which one is Better?

-When it comes to choosing CMS for your website WordPress overall a better option.
+When it comes to choosing CMS for your website, WordPress overall is a better option.
 With a much larger plugin library, you get much more functionality.
-If there is a feature you need for your website someone has already made a plugin for that.
+If there is a feature you need for your website, someone has already made a plugin for that.

 For design options, WordPress has way more themes including free and premium options compared to Joomla.
 Joomla has just two free themes where WordPress has +7,000 free themes.

 Depending on the types of websites you plan to make Joomla can give you some advantages.
 As we explained the multilingual site is Joomla’s strong suite.
 And Joomla comes with more features out of the box.
 However, WordPress is generally a better choice if are not a developer.